 The board of directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
-The policy is that the District shall maintain 10% of general fund expenditures.
-Portions of fund balance that are set aside for the purpose of meeting this policy is recorded in the financial statements as a part of unassigned fund balance.
+The policy is that the District shall maintain an unreserved fund balance of five percent (5%) or greater of the total General Fund Budget.
+Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of Unassigned fund balance

-NOTE 12: DEFINED CONTRIBUTION PENSION AND OPEB PLANS
+NOTE 17: DEFINED CONTRIBUTION PENSION AND OPEB PLANS